• Skip to primary navigation

 Instructions

-• In a bowl, muddle or mash the black currants berries until they are broken and juice is released.
+• Muddle - muddle or mash the Blackcurrant berries until they are broken and juice is released.

-• When the water is boiled, remove from heat.
-Add the toast and black currants to the boiling water, cover and allow to cool (better to leave overnight).
+• Infuse - remove boiling water from heat.
+Add Toast and Blackcurrants to the boiling water, cover and allow to cool (best to leave overnight to infuse flavors).

-• The kvass will be cool at this moment.
-Quickly warm it up on the stove, until it is warm and around 35°C/95°F. Don't use water hotter than 45°C/110°F, or it will kill the yeast.
-If the water is cold, the yeast won't activate.
+• Lightly Warm - pour into a clean pot and quickly warm on the stove until it is warm, around 95°F (35°C).
+Don't heat water higher than 110°F (45°C), or it will kill the yeast.
+If the water is cold, the Yeast won't activate.

-• Add the yeast, sugar, and 1 teaspoon of raisins and allow to sit for 6-8 hours.
-Stir to make sure the sugar is fully dissolved.
-You will see foam and bubbles start to rise.
+• First Fermentation - Remove warmed Kvass from heat.
+Add the Yeast, Sugar, and 1 teaspoon of Raisins.
+Stir to make sure sugar is fully dissolved.
+Allow to sit at room temperature for about 8 hours (can ferment for 24-48 hours for stronger Kvass).
+You will see foam and bubbles start to form.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!